-The main objective of academic advisors is to guide the student to complete academic goals in light of their study plan and their competencies, interests, and passions.
+The main objective of academic advisors is to guide the student to complete academic goals considering their study plan and their competencies, interests, and passions.
 The advisors connect the student directly with the services of tutoring, mentoring, professional practices, internships, international experiences, psychological and spiritual services, financial aid, among others.